ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

-- When a client receives STHs during STH Pollination, it should store them for some amount of time, mix them with other STHs, release some of them them to various servers at some point, resolve some of them to new STHs, and eventually remove them from its store
+- When a client receives STHs during STH Pollination, it should store them for some amount of time, mix them with other STHs, release some of them to various servers at some point, resolve some of them to new STHs, and eventually remove them from its store

 - When a server receives SCTs during SCT Feedback, it should store